 ZTNA definition

-ZTNA is a security concept that requires all users, even those inside the organization's enterprise network, to be authenticated, authorized, and continuously validated.
-Before being granted or kept access to applications and data their security configuration and posture need to be checked.
-This approach assumes that no user or system should be trusted by default, whether it's inside or outside the organization's perimeter.
+ZTNA is a security concept that requires all users, even those inside the organization's corporate network, to be authenticated, authorized, and continuously validated.
+Before being granted or kept access to applications and data, their security configuration and posture need to be checked.
+This approach assumes that no user or system should be trusted by default, whether inside or outside the organization's perimeter.

 • ZTNA is a security concept that assumes no user or system should be trusted by default, requiring constant validation and authorization.

-• It offers increased visibility, better data protection, and efficient automation, making it suited for modern business environments.
+• It offers increased visibility, better data protection, and efficient automation, which suits modern business environments.

 • ZTNA ensures that remote employees connecting from unsupervised networks are continually verified and authenticated, reducing the risk to the enterprise.